S. 4199: Youth AI Privacy Act

 Why it matters

-S. 4199, the Youth AI Privacy Act, is built around a simple idea: if an AI chatbot is talking to a minor, the company should not be able to make that experience feel human, addictive, or commercially manipulative.
-The bill defines a minor as anyone under age 18 and requires deployers to clearly tell users they are not interacting with a human and that the content is AI-generated at the start of every session and at least once every 30 minutes.
-Those disclosures must be in clear, plain language suited to the minor's age.
+S. 4199, the Youth AI Privacy Act, starts from one idea: if an AI chatbot is talking to a minor, the company shouldn't be allowed to make that experience feel human, addictive, or commercial.
+The bill defines a minor as anyone under 18 and requires companies that know a user is a minor to say, in plain language a kid can understand, that the user isn't talking to a human and the content is AI-generated.
+That disclosure has to appear at the start of every session and again at least once every 30 minutes.

 1